-The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2022).
+The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).

-This policy will be reviewed in full by the Trust and adopted by the Local Governing Body (LGB) on an annual basis.
-This policy was last adopted by the LGB on 04/10/22.
-It is due for review by the Trust on 5 August 2023.
+This policy will be reviewed in full by the Trust and noted by the Local Governance Committee (LGC) on an annual basis.
+It is due for review by the Trust in August 2024.